This dish is relatively simple but so yummy and, if done correctly, very impressive at the table.

 Ideally, at the end of the cooking time, there should be no liquid left in the pan so that you finish the last 30 seconds of cooking in the reduced stock.
 With a knife point, see if the asparagus are cooked through.
 Try to cook them on the al-dente side since they’ll go through another round of heat and you don’t want them to be overcooked.

-Put in an buttered oven safe pan or cookie sheet and separate them so that they cool off as quickly as possible.
+Put in a buttered oven-safe pan or cookie sheet and separate them so that they cool off as quickly as possible.
 Shred a generous amount of parmesan on the asparagus trying to keep the point ‘clean’.

 Put them in a blender, add salt/pepper to taste and add enough chicken stock to make a smooth coulis, add a dash of olive oil when you’ve found the perfect texture.